Glossary

 AP (Availability and Partition Tolerance)

 Sacrifices consistency.
 For example, in Cassandra, all nodes can write and read without a primary node, replicating data to adjacent nodes as many times as specified.
 Even if a connection is lost, nodes can still write and read data without ensuring consistency.
-Cassandra later recovers this through Eventual Consistency.
+Cassandra later recovers this through Eventual Consistency

 Raft

-Raft is a representative CP system.
+system.
 Accordingly, it is used in strongly consistent distributed key-value systems like TiKV and etcd.